-- 1. Submit completed Ability to Perform Essential Functions form as required by respective program of study; - 2.
-Submit a Physical Examination Report from a physician, nurse practitioner or an advance practice nurse if required by the program of study; - 3.
-Students are to provide documentation of current Tuberculin skin tests and required immunizations.
-Immunizations and Tuberculin Testing documents are due by the 1st day of class.
+1. Submit completed Ability to Perform Essential Functions form as required by respective program of study;

+- 2. Submit a Physical Examination Report from a physician, nurse practitioner or an advance practice nurse if required by the program of study; - 3.
+Students are to provide documentation of required immunizations.
+Immunization documents are due by the 1st day of class.
 Immunizations and testing must remain current throughout enrollment.
 Failure to provide proof of current immunizations and testing may result in suspension from campus and school activities.
 Required immunizations are: - i.
-Measles, mumps, rubella (MMR)- if born after January 1, 1957 show receipt of second MMR; in the event that an individual has a titer for MMR, a copy of the titer results must be submitted; - ii.
+Measles, mumps, rubella (MMR)- if born after January 1, 1957 show receipt of second MMR; in the event that an individual has a titer for MMR, a copy of the titer results must be submitted: - ii.
 Varicella (Chickenpox)- documentation of 2 doses separated by 28 days or documentation of immunity to disease by results of a titer; - iii.
 Tetanus- injection must be dated within the last 10 years; - iv.
 Hepatitis B series- all students must have started the first injection of the series or; completed the Hepatitis B series or; signed a waiver or; submitted titer results. - v.
-The influenza immunization is required annually for all enrolled students. - vi.
+Must be fully vaccinated against COVID-19 or have an approved religious or medical exemption; - vi.
+The influenza immunization is required annually for all enrolled students. - vii.
 Tuberculin (TB) Testing- A tuberculin skin test must be submitted by the 1st day of class and cannot be older than 30 (thirty) days.
 A student or applicant with a positive Tuberculin Skin Test is referred to the Arkansas Department of Health or a private physician for a T spot test or follow through care. - 4.
-Submit an official transcript showing general education and science course(s) currently being taken, with a final official transcript on file prior to the start of the semester; - 5.
+Submit an official transcript showing general education and science course(s) currently being taken (if applicable to program), with a final official transcript on file prior to the start of the semester; - 5.
 Fulfill Programmatic Entry Requirements as published in this Catalog; - 6.
 Attend a personal interview if required by the Selection Committee; - 7.
 Participate in the New Student Orientation; sign all Informed Statements; - 8.
 Complete additional applicant testing and/or online readiness assessment as identified in the respective program specific section of the Catalog. - 9.
-Submit Social Security Number Verification Form and Child and Adult Maltreatment Form; - 10.
+Submit Verification Form (Social Security Number, Date of Birth and Address) and Child and Adult Maltreatment Form; - 10.
 Submit signed Enrollment Agreement and pay nonrefundable registration fee; - 11.
 Complete registration; - 12.
 Provide additional information as required by the program of study; and - 13.
 Complete the American Heart Association BLS Provider or other approved CPR course if required by the program of study.

 Former students of a BHCLR program may be eligible to apply for reentry.
 Contact the admissions staff or the BHCLR website for reentry materials.
-See program specific reentry information in the programmatic sections of the Catalog.
+Students who have attempted any BHCLR program twice without successful completion are not eligible to apply for reentry into that same program of study.
+In addition, for students entering in January 2023 and forward, the School of Nursing-Traditional track will count previous unsuccessful attempts in nursing outside of BHCLR.